morse-simulator/morse/doc/morse/user/basic_morse.rst

 - :kbd:`a`/:kbd:`q`, :kbd:`d` to move left and right
 - :kbd:`r`, :kbd:`f` to move up and down

 The direction the camera points to is controlled with the mouse.
+Hold down the :kbd:`Ctrl` key while moving the mouse.

 It is possible to adjust the speed of the camera movement, by selecting the **CameraFP** object in the scene, and adjusting the game properties of the camera object: **Sensitivity** for the mouse, and **Speed** for the keyboard.